coldfix/sphinx-code-tabs/README.rst

 |Version| |License| |Documentation|

-This is a Sphinx extension that adds a directive ``code-tabs`` that creates a navbar above several alternative code blocks, allowing the user to switch between them.
+This is a Sphinx extension that adds a ``tabs`` directive for creating a tabbed widget, allowing the user to switch between them.
+The individual tabs can be code blocks or general content.

-This can be used to e.g. show a snippet in multiple languages, display instructions for alternative platforms, or (in the future) switch between source and output.
+This can be used to e.g. show a snippet in multiple languages, display instructions for alternative platforms, or switch between code and output.

 |Screenshot|